Qado/cobblr/README.md

 Next, you'll want to install apps.

 # How to Install Applications
-To install apps, you simply enter:
+Once Cobblr is installed you can install apps for it.
+To install apps, from the command line, you simply enter:

 `sudo cobblr install <app name>`